mpaeke/TrueStep/README.md

 **NOTE: This is still a work in progress so use with caution!**

-This project was forked from the BIGTREETECH-S42B-V1.0 repo.
+This project was forked from the TrueStep repo (BIGTREETECH-S42B-V1.0 repo).
 Since I started to make some large modifications to the original work I decided to rename the project.

 ## General Features
 - New UART [interface](SerialInterface.md)